scholarslab/CodeLab/chapter01/commandline.md

 | `rmdir [directory]` | Remove directory ( only operates on empty directories ) |
 | `rm -rf [directory name]` | Force remove a directory and all its contents |

+Sometimes, as we see here, a command (e.g. `ls`) sometimes has a list of optional "flags" (e.g. `-la`) appended to it that change the behavior of the command.
+The base `ls` command lists the contents of the current working directory, but omits hidden files.
+Adding the `-l` flag shows the details of the contents (permissions, type, ownership, size, last modified date).
+Adding the `-a` flag shows all contents, including hidden files and directories.
+Combining the two with `ls -la` shows the details of all files.
+These flags are in the short, single character format, indicated by the single dash.
+Some (but not all) flags have long names, which have two dashes appended.
+The long form of the `-a` flag is `--all`.
+You can't string the long form names together like you can with the short form (`-la`).

+Common flags that exist for most commands are `--version` (often used to determine whether a command exists or not) and `--help`.

 ## Some Examples of Advanced Commands
 | Command | Description |